staystrap/paloalto/a_getting_around.md

 ## CityCat, CityFerry and CityHopper
 On Brisbane River, ferries travel up and down the river every 20 minutes.
-The CityCat is the fastest one with the biggest range, until UQ campus.
+The CityCat is the fastest one with the biggest range, until the University Of Queensland St. Lucia campus.
 CityFerries and CityHoppers service a similar area around the CBD.

-All services are mostly time and are the most expensive way to get around, a single journey may cost up to A$5.60 with the CityCat.
+All services are mostly on time, with the CityCat being the most expensive way to get around, a single journey may cost up to A$5.60.
 CityFerries operate at lower cost, but are still hefty with A$3 for trip from one station to the other.

 For this reason, the CityHopper is very popular, since it operates for free, servicing similar areas as the CityFerry.
-But it also operates fewer than the CityFerry.
+But it also operates less often than the CityFerry.
 During peak hours, CityHoppers often reach their capacity and will not take on any more passengers.

 ## Buses